Adding a new contact or child

-Pending: When people submit their details through ChurchSuite's web-embeddable features (e.g. small group sign-up embed or the newcomer "my details" embed), the new contacts are first added to the "Pending" section of your Address Book.
+When people submit their details through ChurchSuite's web-embeddable features (e.g. small group sign-up embed or the newcomer "My Details" embed), the new contacts are first added to the "Pending" section of the module.
 This is done to protect your "active" Address Book from being spammed and because your ChurchSuite subscription is based on active contacts.
 Setting a "Pending" contact as "Active" will move them to the "Active" section.
-Therefore "Pending" is not a reference to a contact's level of engagement or commitment in your church - you should use tags to distinguish the engagement or commitment of contacts within the "Active" section of your Address Book e.g. members and non-members.
+Therefore "Pending" is not a reference to a contact's level of engagement or commitment in your church - instead you should use tags to distinguish the engagement or commitment of contacts within the "Active" section of your Address Book e.g. members and non-members.
 Once set as "Active", contacts and children cannot be set as "Pending" again, only archived or deleted.

 How to add a new contact to your Address Book